 Finally, the self-study research, which, in the present case, is a study-within-a-study, expanded the significance of the study by presenting an additional perspective to that presented in the original narrative research.
 On the one hand, the self-study broadened the findings of the narrative research, shedding light via linguistic means on the understandings and conclusions that emerged in the study; on the other hand, it added another perspective from both an emotional and academic point of view, stemming from the linguistic observations of the interviewee, who, in this case, became an investigator of her self-narrative.
-This perspective is another way to 'know' and understand the narrative (Pithouse-Morgan et al., 2016), and in other words, another way to stretch the boundaries of the narrative and present it as poly-vocal, or dual-vocal in the present case.
+This perspective is another way to 'know' and understand the narrative (Pithouse-Morgan et al., 2016), and in other words, another way to stretch the boundaries of the narrative and present it as dual-vocal.

-Moreover, the self-study research described in this article contributes to the understanding and interpretation of the specific professional field and its accepted research methodology and to the question of the essence of the self-researcher as a professional in their field (Garbett & Ovnes, 2016).
-It enables the interviewee to make their voice heard rather than simply reading the results of the study or the 'story text' (Sabar Ben Yehoshua, 1990), as is customary in the various genres of qualitative research.
+Moreover, the self-study research described in this article contributes to the understanding and interpretation of the specific professional field and its accepted research methodology and to the question of the essence of the self-researcher as a professional in their field (Garbett & Ovens, 2016).
+It enables the interviewee to make their voice heard rather than simply reading the results of the study or the 'story report' (Sabar Ben Yehoshua, 1990), as is customary in the various genres of qualitative research.
 By taking an active part in the research, they get to present their own professional perspective on the self-narrative.
-This is another pillar in the study, which stretches the boundaries of narrative research beyond the place of the principal narrative investigator and makes room for a poly-vocal academic dialogue between different researchers who bring different kinds of academic knowledge to the text.
+This is another layer in the study, which stretches the boundaries of narrative research beyond the place of the primary narrative investigator and makes room for a poly-vocal academic dialogue between different researchers who bring different kinds of academic knowledge to the text.

 References